 “To be honest,” he replies, “I’ve done so many things without anyone’s help – except my dad’s – that I wouldn’t care now if… I mean yeah, I know she’s my mother and all, but…” He fidgets in his seat, trying to pin it down.
 “Let me put it this way.
 What mother would leave her son, when she knows he has a chance of going to the Olympics, and instead of supporting him she leaves him?… I feel some anger about that”.
 Yes, she’d lost her job, but they could’ve moved to a smaller apartment or something.
 “She had a choice.
 Just like I have a choice now.
 If she tells me she wants to be together again, I have a choice to say ‘Yes’ – but I’m going to say ‘No’.
 She’s come back to see me a couple of times, we’ve talked, but that’s it.
 Actually my mum said I’ve changed,” he notes thoughtfully.
 “I mean, I used to be so friendly with everyone.
 She said I’ve become a bit colder.”

 The events of the past few years – his mum’s departure and his dad’s passing, coupled with his own newfound success – may have hardened Marios Georgiou.
-As a boy, he seems to have been very amiable (indeed, he still is; I only spot glimmers of his tougher side), maybe as a kind of defence mechanism.
+As a boy he seems to have been very amiable, maybe as a kind of defence mechanism.
 He looked different to the other kids.
 He was small in stature.
 He suffered from dyslexia.
-He had his gymnastics, the only constant in his life – but even that was a problem, since he trained for five hours each day (till 9pm) and fell asleep when he tried to do his homework.
+He had his gymnastics, the only constant in his life – but even that was a problem, since he trained for five hours every day (till 9pm) and fell asleep when he tried to do his homework.
 ‘What was it like at school?’
 I ask – and he smiles mischievously, looking like a schoolboy again.
 “Uh – hmm, basically I was their favourite student,” he replies with a giggle, “because I didn’t bother anyone and every morning, second period, I’d curl up and go to sleep in class”.
 Teachers let him get away with it, mostly because they knew he was an athlete – but also, I suspect, because he did it so amiably.
 “Basically, at school, everybody loved me.”

 Things aren’t quite the same now, though he struggles to put his finger on it.
 “Basically, I’m not so emotional now… Like, if someone talks to me about their problems, I won’t – I mean yeah, I’ll care, but I’m like ‘Okay’,” he explains with a little shrug, as if placing distance between himself and another.
 He’s still friendly, and happy to talk to people – but anyone who crosses him is “screwed,” he declares with a little chuckle; “Like, really badly!”.
 Partly it’s bravado – but also a case of a boy who’s become slightly less amiable.
 “This thing changes you,” admits Marios sadly, speaking of his recent travails.
 “It changes you.”